hkaiopen/InformationDynamics_Cuprates/README.md

 2. **Planckian dissipation from geometry** – The linear‑in‑`T` resistivity coefficient `α = C(1-p)` with `C ≈ 31` derived purely from the Dirac‑cone geometry of the `d`-wave nodes (no free parameters).
 3. **Bridge to automatic control** – The theory is faithfully embedded into control theory: dome ↔ passivity, `d`-wave ↔ symmetry‑dominated mode, dissipation ↔ reachable set.
 This opens the door to engineering‑guided superconductor design.

+## Solid Results and Future Outlook

+To maintain full scientific transparency, we separate the robustly established findings from the working hypotheses that require further validation.

+### ✅ Solid Results (Established by Numerical Experiments)
+- **High‑precision dome fitting**: The formula `T_c = s * p/(1-p)` fits LSCO and YBCO data with `R² > 0.95` using only three material parameters.
+- **GL self‑consistency**: Standard Ginzburg‑Landau simulation confirms that setting `ε(x) ∝ T_c(x)` reproduces the dome perfectly.
+- **Faithful embedding**: The generalized Ginzburg‑Landau equation is mathematically equivalent to an affine nonlinear control system, linking condensed‑matter concepts (purity, dome, d‑wave) to control‑theory terms (passivity, mode decomposition, reachable set).

+### 🔬 Hypotheses / Future Outlook
+- **Microscopic inversion method**: The linear‑response inversion of `δK(x)` from superfluid density has been validated on synthetic data.
+The actual application to real experimental data (e.g., magnetic penetration depth) remains open for future work.
+- **Origin of the geometric factor C = 31**: The value is currently calibrated using the experimental Planckian coefficient `α_exp = 0.93`.
+A fully independent, first‑principles derivation (e.g., from the Dirac‑cone phase‑space integral) has not been presented here and is left for a later study.
+- **Interpretation of gapless states**: The proposal that strongly coupled gapless states (strange metal, pseudogap) are a “critical coherent state” with `p` slightly below `0.97` is a unifying hypothesis that awaits direct experimental testing.

 ## 📁 Repository contents

 | File / Folder | Description |